 At Gutenberg College, education is a means to an end.
 The goal is mature adults who know how to live well—people who have carefully crafted a sound worldview and have acquired the knowledge and skills to live productive and constructive lives.
 Toward this end, Gutenberg College’s undergraduate program offers a broad-based liberal arts education in a unique environment.
 Students who graduate from Gutenberg’s four-year program receive a Bachelor of Arts (B.A.) in Liberal Arts.

 ► Use the links on the right to find out about Gutenberg’s foundation—its history, its philosophy of education, its distinctives.
-If this is your first visit to the website, begin with the “President’s Welcome” in the Gutenberg FYI section.
-There Dr. David Crabtree briefly introduces the Gutenberg website and describes why Gutenberg College is unique.
+If this is your first visit to the website, begin with the “Welcome!” page in the Gutenberg FYI section.
+It briefly introduces the Gutenberg website and describes why Gutenberg College is unique.